learn-co-curriculum/dsc-big-data-introduction/README.md

 ### Defining Big Data

 Despite all the hype around this topic, there is no clear consensus on how to define  __Big Data__.
-The term often gets related to Business Analytics and Data mining for identifying relationships and associations present in huge amounts of transaction data.
+The term often gets related to Business Analytics and Data Mining for identifying relationships and associations present in huge amounts of transaction data.

 In the data science domain, Big Data usually refers to datasets that grow so large that they become awkward to work with using traditional database management systems and analytical approaches.
-They are data sets whose size is beyond the ability of commonly used software tools and storage systems to capture, store, manage, as well as process the data within a tolerable elapsed time.
+They are datasets whose size is beyond the ability of commonly used software tools and storage systems to capture, store, manage, as well as process the data within a tolerable elapsed time.

 #### How big is "Big" Data?

-Big data sizes are constantly increasing, currently ranging from a few terabytes (TB) to many petabytes (PB) of data in a single data set.
+Big data sizes are constantly increasing, currently ranging from a few terabytes (TB) to many petabytes (PB) of data in a single dataset.
 Consequently, some of the difficulties related to big data include capture, storage, search, sharing, analytics, and visualizing.
 Today, enterprises are exploring large volumes of highly detailed data to discover trends and pieces of information considered incapable of being captured before.

 Here are some of the examples of big data:
-- Web Traffic data: Data points such as number of page views, previous web page, user information, advertisement click-through rate, pages per visit, average visit duration
+- Web traffic data: Data points such as number of page views, previous web page, user information, advertisement click-through rate, pages per visit, average visit duration
 - Text data: Emails, tweets, news reports, voice recordings, and text gathered from crawling the web can make massive datasets that are valuable to data scientists
 - Location and Time data: GPS data helps Google determine which roads have higher traffic and which businesses will be busier at certain hours
 - Social network data: Using the information of relationships between users on Facebook, LinkedIn, Twitter, Reddit, and countless more